davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 #### Absolute max bytes

-Set this value to the largest block size in bytes that can be cut by the orderer.
+Set this value to the largest block size in bytes that can be cut by the ordering service.
 No transaction may be larger than the value of Absolute max bytes.
 Usually, this setting can safely be two to ten times larger than your Preferred max bytes.
 Note: The maximum recommended size is 49MB based on the headroom needed for the default grpc size limit of 100MB.

 #### Max message count